PostPods

 A Glimpse

 • Origin: Thailand (Captive Bred)• Scientific Name: Cubaris sp.
-‘Red Edge Albino’ AKA 'Andermans Pearl'• Difficulty Level: Moderate - Intermediate Friendly• Adult Size: Up to 18mm (0.7 inches)• Rarity: High• Temperature: 72°F to 80°F (22°C to 27°C)• Humidity: 70% to 85% with moisture gradient• Favorite Foods: Decaying wood, leaf litter, vegetables, protein supplements• Supplements: High-protein diet twice weekly, calcium sources
+‘Red Edge Albino’ AKA 'Andermans Pearl'• Difficulty Level: Moderate - Intermediate Friendly• Adult Size: Up to 18mm (0.7 inches)• Rarity: Very Rare• Temperature: 72°F to 80°F (22°C to 27°C)• Humidity: 70% to 85% with moisture gradient• Favorite Foods: Decaying wood, leaf litter, vegetables, protein supplements• Supplements: High-protein diet twice weekly, calcium sources

 Isopods Overview